Parul-mahajan/Prompt-Library/TroubleshootingPrompts/IdentifyingPerformanceBottlenecks.md

 ## Prompt 1: Analyzing Performance Issues
 ```
-Intent: To help developers identify performance bottlenecks in their code.
+Use Case: To help developers identify performance bottlenecks in their code.

-Context: You are diagnosing performance issues in an application.
+Prompt: You are diagnosing performance issues in an application.
 The application details are as follows:

 Application_name: {application_name}
 Performance_metrics: {performance_metrics}